 For years, our quaint brick & mortar storefront was the center of all production activities at World Spice.
-Tucked away behind the Pike Place Market, there was a corner of the front counter where we kept a little frying pan and one burner.
+Tucked away behind Pike Place, we used a pan for toasting spices, kept in a corner behind the front counter.
 In that one little pan we toasted all the spices for our blends, letting the aromas bring inquisitive noses wandering into the front door, wondering at the smells….

-We’ve grown since then, and the little pan has been retired in favor of a multi rack convection oven at our production space down the road, where we still toast the spices for our house blends.
+We’ve grown since then, and the pan has been retired in favor of a multi-rack oven at our production warehouse.
+We still toast the spices for our house blends in-house, though.
 You can do the same at home using a heavy bottomed pan that is likely already in your kitchen.

 Toasting your spices is a great technique to know.
 Toasting spices intensifies their flavor, bringing out the aromatic oils and adding complexity to their taste by layering in a warm, toasty flavor.
 It also makes your kitchen smell amazing!